imixs/imixs-cloud/doc/FIREWALL.md

 	ufw default deny incoming
 	ufw enable

-See also the `setup_ufw.sh` bash script in the /scripts directory.
+See the `setup_ufw.sh` bash script in the /scripts directory.

-After actiating your firewall, you can verify the status with:
+After activating your firewall, you can verify the status with:

 	$ sudo ufw status verbose